cosinekitty/sloth/hardware/theory/README.md

 \tag{13}
 $$

-Now we could keep iterating steps (9) through (13) for each successive sample $n$ to generate the output signal.
-But this may be too simple for good accuracy.
+We could evaluate steps (9) through (13) for each successive sample $n$ to generate the output signal.
+But this would be too simple for good accuracy.

 ## Refined stability and precision